 Although many chaplains are ordained ministers, you don't have to be ordained to work as a chaplain, but you do have to have an endorsement or commission from your faith group.
 An endorsement may be obtained after satisfying specific education and training objectives outlined by an authority in your faith group.
 Chaplaincy training programs can be found at a colleges and universities; many of these programs are master's degree programs designed to train you to work in businesses, crisis centers, hospices and schools.
 Courses may include counseling theory, theology and officiating religious ceremonies.

 You may find that educational requirements vary depending on the type of work you choose to pursue.
-For example, the National Conference on Ministry to the Armed Forces reports that military chaplains need a master's degree with a minimum of 36 hours in theology and ministry, while an entry-level pastoral care chaplain may only require a bachelor's degree, according to the National Association of Catholic Chaplains.
+For example, military chaplains need a master's degree with a minimum of 72 hours in theology and ministry, while an entry-level chaplain may only require a bachelor's degree, according to the National Association of Catholic Chaplains.

 Training and Experience Requirements